BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 3866 - VANGUARD - Built 1920 - Marshall Hill, Bedminster - Scrapped

-Canopy: MARSHALL HALL'S GREAT WORLD FAIR ON TOUR
+Canopy: MARSHALL HILL'S GREAT WORLD FAIR ON TOUR

 Built in December 1920 and sold to Marshall Hill of Bedminster, Bristol for his motor scenic ride.
 Later acquired by Bernard Hill of Leominster who scrapped her in 1952.
 Vanguard travelled the West Country Fairs including Frome Fair.
 She was fitted with an auxiliary dynamo platform and dynamo and also had the bunker extension crane.
 I have included Vanguard here as she appears to have been upgraded to the full Special Scenic specification at some point in her working life.
 The Burrell records show she was built with the bunker extensions and a jib crane was fitted but they only list the auxiliary platform as fitted.
 The dynamo may have been added later by her owners.

 3872 HERO - Built 1920 - Caris & Sons - Scrapped